MaterializeInc/materialize/doc/user/content/manage/blue-green.md

 We highly recommend using dbt to manage deployments, but this workflow can be recreated using your own custom scripts.
 {{</ note >}}

 1. Use schemas and clusters to isolate your changes.
 Schemas should be the primary container for database objects (views, indexes, materialized views), while clusters are the compute resources that will perform view maintenance and serve queries.
-2. Configure `profiles.yml` to set up the different targets.
+2. Within your dbt project, configure `profiles.yml` to set up the different targets.
 Use consistent naming across the clusters and schemas that will be deployed together.
+In this blue/green deployment we'll switch between two stacks, `prod` and `prod_deploy`.

   ```yaml
   default: